-How to Get Rid of Stinky Feet: Tips to Keep Your Feet Fresh
+How to Get Rid of Stinky Feet, According to Doctor (with Photos)

 To get rid of , change your socks often; dry your shoes well; consider a deodorant.
 If your is so strong it bothers you, see a doctor.
 You may have a medical condition.